prarthitshah899/task-management-fullstack/task-management-frontend/README.md

 npm --version
 ```

+Frontend is written in the React, Please follow the below steps

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## [1] After Cloning the Project just run the below command to setup the frontend environment